redpencilio/forking-store/README.md

 When it gets included in your project it should automatically build the browser and node versions.

-`npm publish` if you want to update the npm package (requires npm rights).
+## Releasing

+1. run `npm run release`
+2. follow the release-it prompts
+3. release-it pushes the tag to GitHub
+4. Woodpecker will publish the new version to npm